Before Submitting an Application Prepare Application Materials Submittal Instructions Project Review and Permitting Paying Fees

 Initial Staff Review

 After the online submission, a Historic Preservation Unit staffer will be assigned to the case.
 Staff will make an initial review to determine clarity and completeness, and if more information is required for the COA Committee to make a decision.
-Staff will send an email outlining what additional materials are required, a mailing list for creating stamped envelopes, and a secondary revised materials deadline.
+Staff will send an email outlining what additional materials are required (if any), a mailing list for creating stamped envelopes, and a secondary revised materials deadline.

 Stamped, Addressed Envelopes

 Stamped and addressed envelopes must be delivered to the city offices at One Exchange Plaza in order for the COA application to be considered complete.
 The envelope drop-off date corresponds to the revised materials deadline.
 The envelopes should be letter-sized, empty, and with no return address.
-Be sure to include an envelope for each mailing address provided by staff, including yourself.
+Self-sealing envelopes are discouraged.
+Be sure to include an envelope for each mailing address provided by staff, including the property owner.